alexlobera/leanjs_OLD_NX/src/pages/coaches/david-leuliette.md

 - Used to **teach collaboration** with GitHub, **bootstrapping web products** and Growth
   Hacking at University.
-- Organizer of the [ChtiJS Meetup](https://www.meetup.com/FranceJS/) in France.
+- Organizer of the <a href="https://www.meetup.com/FranceJS/" class="coach-profiles">ChtiJS Meetup</a>